Second order photon loops at finite temperature and charge renormalization: Two Loop Vacuum Polarization

+with $v=\frac{|\mathbf{p}|}{p_{_{0}}}$ and $\frac{1}{\eta }=\frac{1}{ \varepsilon }-\gamma -\ln (\frac{4\pi \mu ^{2}}{m^{2}})$.
 We need to remove the temperature enhanced ultraviolet divergences.
-The counter terms from Fig. (1c) provide the contribution necessary to cancel the divergences appearing in Fig. (1a) and Fig. (1b).
-Adding the results from all QED graphs in Figs. (1a) - (1c), it has been explicitly checked that all the hot and cold divergences cancel at the two loop level.
-Therefore, finite terms from Eqs.
-(9) and (10) are used to obtain longitudinal and transverse components of the two loop vacuum polarization tensor.
-Including the one loop corrections in Ref.
-[23] also, these components can be now written as
+The counter terms from figure 1c provide the contribution necessary to cancel the divergences appearing in figures 1a and 1b.
+Adding the results from all QED graphs in figures 1a - 1c, it has been explicitly checked that all the hot and cold divergences cancel at the two loop level.
+Therefore, finite terms from (9) and (10) are used to obtain longitudinal and transverse components of the two loop vacuum polarization tensor.
+Including the one loop corrections in [23] also, these components can be now written as

 and

 where

 $I_{A}$ is infrared divergence at finite temperature and $\func{Ei}$ is error integral given by